 3 Tbsp cornstarch, optional

 In a large stockpot or dutch oven add in your chicken, whole.
 Cover with water and add 2 tsp salt.
 Bring to a boil, cover, and reduce to a simmer for about 1 hour.
 Use a meat thermometer to check the chicken is done.
 You may need to skim off some foam at the beginning of cooking.
 I checked the breast and the thickest part of the thigh.
 Remove your chicken to a dish and let cool until able to shred.
 In the meantime whisk together the flour and 1 1/2 tsp salt.
 Add in the 1c water and egg.
 The mixture will be a thick batter/ loose dough consistency.
 Pour out onto a liberally floured surface and cover with more flour, make sure to use enough flour, or the dough will stick.
 Roll out until about 1/8th of an inch ( I didn’t measure just roll thin but not paper-thin).
 Drop the dumplings into the simmering broth one by one until they’re all in the pot.
-Add the shredded chicken back in and simmer 10 minutes or until dumplings are done.
+Add the shredded chicken back in and simmer for 10 minutes or until the dumplings are done.
 For a thicker gravy-like consistency combine the 3 tbsp of cornstarch with 3-4 tbsp water making sure there are no clumps.
 Pour in the cornstarch mixture and simmer until thickened.
 Enjoy.

 This is an old-fashioned extremely simple recipe so, feel free to add your own seasonings or vegetables to your liking.